<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 passing a home

-Homeownership isn’t a silver bullet that guarantees you will increase your family’s wealth.
-It really only works if you are in a sustainable situation where the home is affordable long term and your investment is protected.
-The key to this is getting a mortgage you can afford, protecting your investment with insurance, and maintaining your home so it holds its value.
+Homeownership isn’t a magic remedy that guarantees family wealth accrual.
+It only works if you are in a sustainable situation where the home is affordable long-term and your investment is protected.
+The key is getting a mortgage you can afford, protecting your investment with insurance, and maintaining your home so it holds its value.

-An affordable mortgage is a must when it comes to homeownership.
+An affordable mortgage is a must for sustainable homeownership.
 If you are spending too much on your housing each month, you won't have enough money for other necessities.
-Historically, a good rule of thumb has been spending no more than 30% of your income on your housing
+Historically, your mortgage payments shouldn’t exceed more than 30% of your income

-The monthly payment on your mortgage will be determined by how much money you have borrowed and what the interest rate is on the loan.
+The monthly payment on your mortgage will be determined by how much money you have borrowed and the loan’s interest rate.
 Your payment may also include money for property taxes and insurance if you pay those through escrow (which is common).

-A lender will look at your credit score, employment history, and other financial information to help you decide how much of a loan you can afford.
-They will consider your debt-to-income ratio, so it’s important to do things like pay off credit cards or avoid taking on a new car payment if you’re planning to pursue homeownership in the near future.
-Looking into financial coaching programs is one way to get started with this process.
+A lender will look at your credit score, employment history, and other financial information to help you decide how much you can borrow.
+They will consider your debt-to-income ratio, so try to pay off credit cards and avoid taking on a new car payment if you’re planning to pursue homeownership in the near future.
+Financial coaching programs can help with this process.

-Keep in mind that you must think of the affordability of a mortgage long term.
-Buying a home is a commitment and can be an expensive mistake if you are not able to make the payments in years to come.
-Think about your life situation and whether you will have stable income enabling you to live in the home years (and maybe decades) from now.
-Whether or not you get an adjustable rate mortgage can impact this.
-An adjustable rate mortgage can become more expensive if interest rates increase.
+Always think about the long-term affordability of a mortgage.
+Buying a home is a commitment, and it can be an expensive mistake if you can’t make the payments later.
+Think about your life situation and whether you will have a stable income enabling you to live in the home years (and maybe decades) from now.
+This is especially important if you get an adjustable-rate mortgage, which can become more expensive if interest rates increase.

 Back to top

-Insurance on a home is a requirement from lenders when you’re buying a home with a mortgage.
-Since they own most of the equity in the home, they want to be sure that asset is protected in case of things like a fire.
+If you buy a home with a mortgage, you’ll need homeowners insurance.
+Lenders require it, since they own most of the equity in the home.
+They want to be sure that asset is protected in case of things like a fire.

-Even if you own a home outright, insurance makes sense.
-You are taking a very big gamble with your biggest investment otherwise.
-Insurance will help you rebuild if your home is destroyed by a fire or get a new roof if you have storm damage.
+But even if you own a home outright, insurance still makes sense.
+If you don’t insure your home, you are taking a massive gamble with your biggest investment.
+Insurance can help you rebuild if your home is destroyed by a fire, or if your roof is damaged from storms.
 Insurance can also help cover the costs of legal fees if someone is injured in your home.

-Another way to protect yourself financially is to make sure you get a comprehensive home inspection before you buy the home.
-It may look okay at first, but a trained professional can spot things that could become expensive problems in the future.
+You can also protect yourself financially by getting a comprehensive home inspection before buying the home.
+A trained professional can spot things that could become expensive problems in the future.
 They will look for things like water damage, mold, a bad roof, foundation cracks, or HVAC and electrical system issues.
 An inspection is critical to start your home-owning experience off right.

 A home has value to you because you can live in it.
-It only has value to others if you can sell it.
-Homes in bad shape can quickly lose their value.
-Part of buying a home is being ready to maintain it.
+But it only has value to others if you can sell it.
+Homes in bad shape can quickly lose their value, so part of buying a home is being ready to maintain it.

 Back to top